Berkeley-MDes/tdf-fa23-6j17/weekly-reports/2023-08-28 weekly-report.md

 I made a mistake in my choice of materials

-1. the size of clear acrylic i purchase is two big, which lead to there is only one machine that I can use in Jacob hall.
+1. the size of the clear acrylic I purchased is too big, which leads to only one machine I can use in Jacob Hall.